-What is Personality – The personality is the typical pattern of thinking, feeling, and behaviors that make a person unique.
+What is Personality – The personality is the typical pattern of thinking, feeling, and We now know that not only can we improve the personality, we can develop it in ways we previously did not understand, or believe possible behaviors that make a person unique.
 When we say that someone has a “good personality” we mean that they are likeable, interesting and pleasant to be with.
 Everyone wants to be attractive to others.
 To that end, having a good personality is vital – probably even more so than good looks.

 In fact, approximately 85 percent of your success and happiness will be a result of how well you interact with others.
 Ultimately, it is your personality that determines whether people are attracted to, or shy away from you.